Rockaway, New Jersey

 Rockaway is a borough in Morris County, in the U.S. state of New Jersey.
 As of the 2020 United States census, the borough's population was 6,598, an increase of 160 (+2.5%) from the 2010 census count of 6,438, which in turn reflected a decline of 35 (−0.5%) from the 6,473 counted in the 2000 census.

+History

 Rockaway was formed as a borough on June 19, 1894, from portions of Rockaway Township, based on the results of a referendum held the previous day.
 Additional portions of Rockaway Township were annexed by the borough in 1908.

 The borough shares its name with the Rockaway River and the neighboring township.
 The name is derived from a Native American term, variously said to mean "place of sands", "creek between two hills" or "bushy" / "difficult to cross".

+The First Presbyterian Church of Rockaway was founded in 1758.
+Many veterans of the American Revolutionary War are buried in its cemetery.
+The current brick church was built in 1832.

 Geography

 According to the United States Census Bureau, the borough had a total area of 2.12 square miles (5.49 km2), including 2.07 square miles (5.37 km2) of land and 0.05 square miles (0.12 km2) of water (2.22%).

 Rockaway borders the Morris County municipalities of Denville Township and Rockaway Township.